top of page

 “But I’ve Used Shampoo for Years and I’m Fine.”

 Maybe.
 But chronic exposure doesn’t show up overnight.
+Most long-term health conditions develop over:

 • Years